postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_api_workflow.md

 ### Testing an API

-You can link your test suites, integration tests, and contract tests to the API as relations under this category to specific versions of an API.
+You can link the collections in your workspace as test suites, integration tests, and contract tests to specific versions of an API.
 This section describes the following topics:

 * [Adding a test suite](#adding-a-test-suite)
 * [Adding integration tests](#adding-integration-tests)